1. HTTP Bridge overview

 The embedded data format is set per consumer, as described in the next section.

 The Content-Type must not be set if the POST request has an empty body.
-An empty body can be used to create a consumer with the default values.

 1.6.2.
 Embedded data format

-The embedded data format is the format of the Kafka messages that are transmitted, over HTTP, from a producer to a consumer using the Kafka Bridge.
+The embedded data format is the format of the Kafka messages that are transmitted, over HTTP, from a producer to a consumer using the HTTP Bridge.
 Three embedded data formats are supported: JSON, binary and text.

 When creating a consumer using the /consumers/groupid endpoint, the POST request body must specify an embedded data format of either JSON, binary or text.
 This is specified in the format field, for example: